 Suddenly, layers and masks sounded SO SIMPLE and super easy.
-But, since it referred to Photoshop, I couldn’t do it.
+But, since it referred to Photoshop, I initially felt like I couldn’t do it.
 However, the idea is mostly the same so I’m going to give you a run down in GIMP instead (technically, the instructions are pretty much the same for either).

 These instructions assume a very basic knowledge of GIMP (or Photoshop) functions.

 1. Open a picture in GIMP or Photoshop.
 For this example, we’ll use an easy pumpkin patch photo.
 You can download and use the same photo by clicking here.
 (Right-click the link, choose “Save Link As…” in Firefox or “Save Target As…” in Internet Explorer and make sure you know which folder you save it to.)

 2. Make sure that you have the Layers dialog open.
 If not, go to Windows > Dockable Dialogs > Layers.

 3. Right-click your base image (titled “Background”) in the Layers dialog and click “Duplicate Layer”.

 4. You should now have two layers, “Background Copy” and then “Background”.